joshuamiron/labMoviesApp/README.md

 + /movies/favourites - Array of movies tagged as favorites
 + /movies/myplaylist - Array of movies tagged as my playlist
 + /movies/mymadeupmovies - Array of user created data via a webform
++ /movies/{movie_id} - Detailed information on a specific movie
++ /reviews/{review_id} - The full text of a movie review

 + /people/trending - List of 20 movies from the Trending/Person endpoint, paginating to 100 pages
 + /people/favourites - Array of people tagged as favorites
 + /people/{person_id} - Detailed information on a specific person

++ /tv/shows - List of 20  movies from the Discover/TV endpoint, paginating to 100 pages
-+ /movies/{movie_id} - Detailed information on a specific movie
++ /tv/{tv_id} - Detailed information on a specific TV show
-+ /reviews/{review_id} - The full text of a movie review

-## Deployment (if relevant).
+## Deployment.

 Vercel: https://lab-movies-app-omega.vercel.app/